 There will also be an Editorial Board for the Journal of Medieval Military History appointed by the president of DRM, acting with the advice and consent of the editors of the JMMH and approved by the Executive Committee.
 The board will ordinarily consist of ten members who will aid in the process of gathering and reviewing articles for possible publication in the journal.
 Members of this board will be charged with seeking out potential articles, encouraging their authors to submit such articles for consideration, and, if asked by the authors, affording them advice on how they might improve the article, thereby increasing the likelihood of its acceptance.
 Any or all of the members shall also review articles submitted to the journal if requested to do so by the editors; in particular, articles that are in their area of expertise.

 At the discretion of the Executive Committee, and in consultation with the appropriate prize committees, the society may award any or all of the following prizes: (1) the Bernard S. Bachrach Prize for Distinguished Service to the Discipline of Medieval Military History, (2) the J. F. Verbruggen Book Prize, and (3) the John Gillingham Article Prize.
 (Each prize has been named for a distinguished scholar in the field of medieval military studies.)
-Prizes will be awarded at the annual DRM meeting by either the chairman of the prize committees or the chair of the committee making the selection or another member of the executive committee acting for them.
+Prizes will be announced at the annual DRM meeting by either the chairman of the prize committees or the chair of the committee making the selection or, in their absence, another member of the executive committee acting for them.

 Winners of the Bernard S. Bachrach Prize for Distinguished Service to the Discipline of Medieval Military History will be determined by a committee appointed by the chairman of the prize committees with the approval of the Executive Committee.
 Distinguished service to the discipline shall be broadly defined, with scholarly publication constituting only one of the possible qualifications.
 Other qualifications for which the prize may be awarded include promoting and/or raising the visibility of medieval military studies, mentoring students and junior scholars in the field, supporting and promoting organizations devoted to medieval military history, etc. This prize will ordinarily be conferred either annually or biennially.